Attorney Fellowship: Equal Justice Works Elder Justice Program

 Salary and Benefits

 These are full-time positions at 37.5 hours per week minimum.
 Salary starts at $50,000 per year, higher depending upon experience.
 PSLS offers an excellent comprehensive benefits package including health, dental, retirement, training and education, and generous leave time including paid parental leave.

-Fellows must commit to fulfilling the 24-month fellowship and will sign a Fellowship Agreement with Equal Justice Works.
+Fellows must commit to fulfilling the twenty-four month fellowship and will sign a Fellowship Agreement with Equal Justice Works.

 Moderate travel is required; applicant must have a valid driver's license and/or reliable transportation.